Strategy for CATAnisha Mukhija

 Also, get yourself familiarized with the different types of questions for LR.
 This will help to adapt to any surprises in the exam.
 The same holds for DI as well.

-10) Time Management: Allot more time to the areas you are weak in.
+Allot more time to the areas you are weak in.
 Most of the students make the mistake of devoting a lot of time to their strong areas.
 As a result, their weak areas do not get much stronger in the end.
-So, try to avoid this by devoting more time towards your weak areas.
+So, try to avoid this by devoting more time to your weak areas.

-11) Change: Do not spend too much time on the same topic.
-If you go on for days studying one single topic/subject, you will eventually get fed up of it.
-Keep shifting topics to keep it interesting.
+Do not spend too much time on the same topic.
+If you go on for days studying one single topic/subject, you will eventually get fed up with it.
+So, keep shifting topics to keep it interesting.
 Also, different topics will introduce you to different challenges and therefore, keep you energized.

-12) Mocks: Take as many mocks as you can.
-Analyze these mocks, right down to each and every detail.
+Take as many mocks as you can.
+After that, analyze these mocks, right down to each and every detail.
 If the time spent analyzing the mocks is more than the time spent giving the mock, then you are on the right track.

-14) Cheer Up: Do not get de-motivated by mock scores.
+Do not get de-motivated by my mock scores.
 The mocks are there to tell you where you are lacking.
 They aren’t the absolute final measure of your standing in the CAT exam.
 As long as you are learning from your mistakes and taking steps to improve them, you are on the right track.

-15) Keep Calm: Do not stress yourself during your CAT prep.
+Do not stress yourself during your CAT prep.
 It will affect your decision-making ability.
 You may then make incorrect decisions regarding your preparation strategy or in your mock-taking strategy.
-Keep going on whatever schedule you had planned and make sure that you learn from whatever mistakes you’ve made.
+Keep going on whatever schedule you had planned.
+Further, make sure that you learn from whatever mistakes you’ve made.

 16) Get proper sleep.

 That’s a huge list of guidelines.
 That’s the purpose of this article: to cover your CAT preparation from all aspects.
 Follow these guidelines with discipline.
 None of these tips will matter if you don’t put in the required efforts.